 Is Bangkok nothing more than a cesspool of drink, debauchery and degeneracy that would put Sodom and Gomorrah to shame?
+Is it really a dangerous city to be avoided at all costs?
 That is certainly the reputation that the city has amongst some people at least, and others even go as far to say the city has nothing else to offer.
 But is that right?

-Like so many others who judge Thailand on a small percent of what happens there, the article is wrong.
+Like so many others who judge Thailand on a small percent of what happens there, often without seeing it first hand in most cases, the article is wrong.

-Bangkok does have sex tourism and nightclubs yes, of course it does, just like many other major cities around the world; but if all you are going to salaciously judge an entire city on a thin, stereotypical sheen, then I would suggest the author of that article is missing the entire point of travel and should perhaps learn to appreciate the culture of the places they visit a little more.
+If all you are going to do is salaciously judge an entire city on a thin, stereotypical sheen, then I would suggest you are missing the entire point of travel and should perhaps learn to appreciate the culture of the places you visit a little more.

 Bangkok has so much more going for it and so many things to see and do.
 Even in the relatively short time he did deign to grace this magnificent city with his presence, he could have quite easily gotten away from the tourist trail and the bars.

-I love Thailand, and have been to Bangkok a few times now.
-Yet as a predominantly solo traveller and one who also happens to be male, whenever I told people where I was headed or where I had been I received those condescendingly knowing looks, that wink and the nod, the ‘Oh yeah we know what you went there for!’
-This makes me so angry, angry that people are judging me in the same context as those often fat, middle aged sex tourists, angry on behalf of the Thai’s who are an amazing people with a deep and rich culture, and angry for the narrow minded people who judge the whole of Thailand on such a narrow minded attitude.
+I love Bangkok, and by extension Thailand too.
+I have visited and had extensive stays in Bangkok many times over my 20 year travel history, and it annoys me that this is how many people percieve this great city.
+I can understand people not liking Bangkok for a variety of different reasons, the traffic, the smog, the craziness, whatever, not everyone can gel with every destination and that is fine, I have some destinations I don’t particularly like too, but to dismiss and judge it on this particular stereotype is wrong.
+It makes me angry that as a predominantly solo traveller and one who also happens to be male, whenever I told people where I was headed or where I had been I received those condescendingly knowing looks, that wink and the nod, the ‘Oh yeah we know what you went there for!’
+This makes me so angry, angry that people are judging me in the same context as those often fat, old sex tourists, angry on behalf of the Thai’s who are an amazing people with a deep and rich culture, angry at the narrow minded people who judge the whole of Thailand on such a narrow minded attitude.

-It is the all encompassing ‘that is all it is’ and ‘that’s all anyone goes there for attitude that annoys me.
+It is the all encompassing ‘that is all it is’ and ‘that’s all anyone goes there for’ attitude that really gets to me.

-Because Bangkok is far, far more than that.
-Sure, it may take a little time to get to know this notoriously multilayered city, but it will reward your efforts tenfold if you do look beyond the surface.
+It is certainly fair to say that Bangkok is often not an easy city to get to know well, and that it can take a little time to get to know this notoriously multilayered city, but if you do it will reward your efforts tenfold.
+All you have to do is look beyond the surface.